Category Archives: History

 Detroit foreclosures near me.
 Homes in dark blue are occupied foreclosed, red is unoccupied, and green plots are destroyed homes or vacant, foreclosed land.

-It’s not clear what political leaders should do.
+It’s not clear what political leaders should do now.
 The city council would like to return to their pre-bankruptcy ways where they could borrow as much as they felt they needed and spend on whatever they saw fit — often on fast friends, fast cars, gambling, and vacation homes outside of the city.
 But the out-state population has been reluctant to give them the credit card.
-Is this racist or is it prudent — probably both, but this can not continue.
+Is this racist or prudent — probably both, but this war can not continue.
 The city and county pension funds were ransacked for ill-advised investments and consulting fees to cronies and their power-lawyers.
 Either the money is replaced from out-state or there will be some unhappy retirees in the not-too-distant future.
-My guess is that the state will have to pick up the tab for this mismanagement, but that they won’t want to hand over management control afterwards.
+My guess is that the state will have to pick up the tab for this mismanagement, but only if they don’t have to hand over management control afterwards.

 Rand Paul, a potential GOP presidential candidate, has proposed rebuilding business and property values by a method that the city will almost certainly reject.
 His solution: cut services to low-population density areas and cut taxes on business and earned income.
 While this would likely bring in new people and new businesses, the people would likely be white, and the businesses white-owned/ white-serving.
-Black-Detroiters have too little savings, organization and income to directly benefit from this plan.
-Detroit’s Democrat politicians will claim, not without merit, that this is welfare for rich whites: a way for them to become yet-richer while doing nothing for the poor blacks of the burning neighborhoods.
+Black-Detroiters have too little savings, organization and income to directly benefit from this plan, and black politicians are likely to feel threatened.
+They are likely to claim, not without merit, that this is welfare for rich whites: a way for them to become yet-richer while doing nothing for the poor blacks of the burning neighborhoods.
 They are likely to demand control as the elected officials of the town: regulating business and raising the minimum wage to create “equality.”
 I suspect this is a bad idea.

 Detroit hunger games